5 reasons to try…Rapid Plus Pearson UK

 The first step in dealing with stress is to recognise when are indeed experiencing it, since many of its symptoms can be confused with other conditions.
 That muscular tension that can be created by feelings of stress may well result in headaches, chest or muscular pains, but simply reaching for an anti-inflammatory won’t tackle the underlying cause.

 Similarly, many will sooner blame stress-related diarrhoea, constipation or vomiting on a stomach problem, rather than the latest demands of your leadership team.
-Similarly, taking an Imodium will only serve to mask the real problem.
+Taking an Imodium will therefore only serve to mask the real problem.

 Below is a list of tips for incorporating wellbeing elements into your daily routine which, over time, can easily form into positive habits and strengthen your overall resilience to stress.